robojones/gulp-webrequire/README.md

 ## Installation

 ```
-npm install gulp-webrequire
+npm install --save gulp-webrequire
 ```

 ## How it works

 The difference between this plugin and other solution like webpack is, that it does not create a single .js file containing all of your code.
-Instead it leaves your code as single files and imports modules like [jQuery](https://npmjs.com/package/jquery) into a `modules/` folder.
+Instead it leaves your code as single files and imports modules like [jQuery](https://npmjs.com/package/jquery) into a `module/` folder.
 When using this plugin one still needs to add a `<script>`-tag for every single file to your HTML.

 __So why should I use this?__